Panama hat

 Ecuadorian hats are light-colored, lightweight, and breathable, and often worn as accessories to summer-weight suits, such as those made of linen or silk.
-The tightness, the finesse of the weave, and the time spent in weaving a complete hat out of the toquilla straw characterize its quality.
+The tightness, the fineness of the weave, and the time spent in weaving a complete hat out of the toquilla straw characterize its quality.
 Beginning around the turn of the 20th century, these hats became popular as tropical and seaside accessories owing to their ease of wear and breathability.

 The art of weaving the traditional Ecuadorian toquilla hat was added to the UNESCO Intangible Cultural Heritage Lists on 5 December 2012.

 History

 Although commonly called "Panama hat" in English, the hat has its origin in Ecuador.
-When the Spanish conquistadors arrived in Ecuador in 1526, the inhibitants of its coastal areas were observed to wear a brimless hat that resembled a toque, which was woven from the fibres from a palm tree that the Spaniands came to call paja toquilla or "toquilla straw".
+When the Spanish conquistadors arrived in Ecuador in 1526, the inhabitants of its coastal areas were observed to wear a brimless hat that resembled a toque, which was woven from the fibres from a palm tree that the Spaniards came to call paja toquilla or "toquilla straw".

 Beginning in the early to mid 1600s, hat weaving evolved as a cottage industry along the Ecuadorian coast as well as in small towns throughout the Andean mountain range.
 Hat weaving and wearing grew steadily in Ecuador through the 17th and 18th centuries.

 One of the first towns to start weaving the hats in the Andes is Principal, part of the Chordeleg Canton in the Azuay province.
 Straw hats woven in Ecuador, like many other 19th- and early 20th-century South American goods, were shipped first to the Isthmus of Panama before sailing for their destinations in Asia, the rest of the Americas and Europe, subsequently acquiring a name that reflected their point of international sale—"Panama hats"—rather than their place of domestic origin.

 Usage of the term Panama hat can be found in publications by 1828.

 In 1835, Manuel Alfaro arrived in Montecristi to make his name and fortune in Panama hats.
 He set up a Panama hat business with his main objective being exportation.
 Cargo ships from Guayaquil and Manta were filled with his merchandise and headed to the Gulf of Panama.
 His business prospered with the onset of the California gold rush in the mid-19th century, as prospectors who took a sea-route to California had to travel overland at the Isthmus of Panama and needed a hat for the sun, and export of woven straw hats from Ecuador/Panama to the United States also increased to 220,000 per year by 1850.